b0llull0s/Simple-Algorithms/README.md

 - They are simple patterns that seems to repeat often.

 >[!IMPORTANT]
->- Constrains: Unbreakable rules about the problem or the way in which the problem must be solved.
+>- **Constrains**: Unbreakable rules about the problem or the way in which the problem must be solved.
->- Operations: Generic or parameterized actions that you can do to solved a problem.
+>- **Operations**: Generic or parameterized actions that you can do to solved a problem.
->- Analogy: An exploitable similarity betwen a solved problem and an unsolved problem.
+>- **Analogy**: An exploitable similarity betwen a solved problem and an unsolved problem.

 # Problem-Solving Techniques
 - Always have a plan.